 Design and Technology lessons should inspire students.
 Experimentation should live in hands not in books.

-The Ideas Box and Engineering Box are free resources for teachers to bring design engineering to the classroom.
+The Design Process Box and Engineering Box are free resources for teachers to bring design engineering to the classroom.
 Whether building a prototype out of cardboard or taking apart a Dyson machine, students discover engineering by actively solving problems.

 In schools and universities around the world we challenge young people to design solutions to everyday problems – all in 90 minutes.
 The outcome?
 Compost bins that combat climate change, inventive DIY tools and energy efficient ventilation systems.